brandondube/prysm/docs/source/user_guide/convolvables.rst

 >>> p = 'foo.png'  # or jpg, any format imageio can handle
 >>> c.save(save_path)

-In practical use, one will generally only use the :code:`conv`, from_file, and save methods with any degree of regularity.
+In practical use, one will generally only use the :code:`conv`, :code:`from_file`, and :code:`save` methods with any degree of regularity.
 The complete API documentation is below.
 Attention should be paid to the docstring of :code:`conv`, as it describes some of the details associated with convolutions in prysm, their accuracy, and when they are used.

 ----